Xunnamius/hashnav/Docs/Documentation.md

 ####Arguments
 1. name - (`string`) The observer's name.
 This value will be used to [unregister the observer](#PMI-unregisterObserver "Jump to it!") later.
 Without it, the observer cannot be [unregistered](#PMI-unregisterObserver "Jump to it!").
 	* Note that observers can in fact have the same name without conflict.
-This is useful for grouping related observers together under one name.
-Do note, however, that when [unregisterObserver()](#PMI-unregisterObserver "Jump to it!") is called on a name that is tied to multiple observers, **all** of the observers that share the specified name will be [unregistered](#PMI-unregisterObserver "Jump to it!").
+This is useful for grouping related observers together under one label.
+Do note, however, that when [unregisterObserver()](#PMI-unregisterObserver "Jump to it!") is called on a name that is tied to multiple observers, **all** of the observers under that label will be [unregistered](#PMI-unregisterObserver "Jump to it!").
-2. trigger - (`object`) This object is as special as it is important.
+2. trigger - (`object`) This object is important.
 So important, in fact, that it gets its [own section](#ObserverTriggers) below.
 3. fn - (`function`) Function to be called when the observer's trigger is satisfied by the current hash URI.
 This function should accept [getStoredHashData()](#PMI-getStoredHashData "Jump to it!") as the *first* argument -- usually denoted *e* for *event* -- followed by any custom arguments.
 4. args - (`mixed`, optional) Custom arguments passed to the observer function when triggered.
 Can either be a single argument or an array of arguments.
 	* **Warning:** If your single argument is an array, wrap it within another array literal to prevent incorrect processing.
 5. bind - (`object`, optional) Object or element to bind the `this` keyword to within the observer function.
+Defaults to the current `this`.
 6. scrlto - (`mixed`, optional) <a name="WindowScrolling"></a>An element to [scroll to](#PMI-scrlTo "Jump to it!") in an aesthetically pleasing manner when the observer's trigger is satisfied by the current hash URI.
+Requires the HashNav.Fx module.

 ####Returns
 * (`boolean`) `true` if the observer was registered successfully, otherwise `false`.